Efficient Quantum Oracle for Solving Bilinear Diophantine Equations on Digital Quantum Computers: Introduction and context

 \section{Introduction and context}

 Quantum computing represents a fundamental shift in how we process information which promises to solve hard computational problems out of the reach of even the most powerful classical computers.
-A celebrated example is Shor's quantum algorithm, discovered in 1994, which can factor a composite integer into its prime factors with a superpolynomial speedup over the best classical algorithms~\cite{Shor1994}.
+A landmark result is Shor's quantum algorithm~\cite{Shor1994}, discovered in 1994, demonstrating that quantum computers can factor composite integers with a superpolynomial speedup over the best known classical algorithms.
 Soon after, in 1996 Grover proposed a quantum algorithm to find a given element in an unordered database of $N$ elements in $\mathcal{O}(\sqrt{N})$ queries compared to $\mathcal{O}(N)$ required classically~\cite{Grover1996}.

-Shor's algorithm in particular has potentially enormous implications for information security and cryptography and has become a key algorithm for benchmarking noisy, intermediate-scale quantum computers~\cite{Vandersypen2001,Lu2007,Lanyon2007,Lucero2012,Martin2012,Monz2016,Amico2019}.
-However it is estimated that factoring integers relevant for cryptography with Shor’s algorithm would require a quantum computer with tens of millions of qubits with error correction~\cite{Mosca2018,Gidney2021}, far beyond the capabilities of today’s quantum computers.
-This has motivated more efficient implementations of Shor's algorithm~\cite{Cleve2000,Beauregard2002,Haner2017,Gidney2017,Bernstein2017,Regev2023} and new algorithms, based on e.g., quantum annealing, or quantum approximate optimization which potentially reduce the required number of qubits and/or gate counts~\cite{Peng2008,Dridi2017,Jiang2018,Anschuetz2018,Kieu2019,Wang2020,Hegade2021,Yan2022}.
-However it is an open question if these approaches can solve large problem instances without relying on oversimplification~\cite{vanDam2001,Smolin2013,Khattar2023}.

-In this paper we present a quantum algorithm to factor products of prime numbers exploiting a Grover search that uses only $2n-5$ qubits, where $n$ is the number of bits in the integer to be factored.
-This improves on state of the art implementations of Shor's algorithm that require at least $2n+1$ qubits~\cite{Gidney2017} and facilitates implementation on quantum computers since the number of gates and thus also the sensitivity to errors typically scales strongly with the number of qubits.
-Furthermore, the algorithm is completely general and returns the prime factors with close to 100\% probability without complex classical processing steps or midcircuit measurements and feedback.
-We also present a variant based on digital adiabatic quantum computing~\cite{Albash2018}.
-Through large scale numerical simulations we compare the performance of both algorithms and show that Grover based factoring requires quadratically fewer iteration steps than the corresponding digital adiabatic algorithm for the majority of problems.